Hear Our Shelties Talk

 Piper's Sheltie Talk

-Piper is particularly good at Sheltie talk.
-Here's montage of just some of the moments I caught on camera today.
-He loves to give a deep, guttural bellow every time he yawns.
-And I saved the best clip until last, when he breaks into a Sheltie song!
+Piper is a real Sheltie talker.
+Here's montage of the moments I caught on camera today.
+He loves to give a deep, guttural bellow which turns into a yelp when he yawns.
+And I saved the best clip until last, when he breaks into a Sheltie song.

 Growly Dog Talk